 As argued in the previous chapters, one of the main worries of teachers and parents is that syllabus should be thoughly completed.
 All that is required is readjustment.

 5.3 Suggestions for further research

-Further studies on gender and examination malpractices at secondary level should be conducted in relation to single sex and co-educational schools.
 An investigation of the attitudes towards sciences and the performance of boys and girls in single sex schools, as compared to those in co-education schools, could prove to be important.